Identity-guided Face Generation with Multi-modal Contour Conditions: Conclusion and Discussion

-In this paper, we address the identity ambiguity problem in face synthesis and restoration tasks.
-We propose an identity-guided dual encoder that extracts identity features from an identity image and injects them into contour information from an arbitrary multi-modal condition to acquire a desired latent code.
-Due to the dual encoder and pretrained generator, our model can produce 1024$\times$1024 realistic faces that have the desirable contour and identity with no optimization required.
+In this work, we address the identity ambiguity problem in face synthesis and restoration.
+We propose an identity-guided dual encoder that extracts identity features from an identity image and injects them into contour information from a multi-modal condition to acquire a desired latent code.
+Our model can produce 1024$\times$1024 realistic faces that have the desirable contour and identity with no optimization required.

+{\textbf{Ethical Consideration.}} We strongly oppose the abuse of our method in violating privacy and security, considering its superior synthesis performance.
+On the contrary, we hope it can be used to improve the existing fake detection systems.